Severe Thunderstorm

 What to Do Before a Thunderstorm

-Use a NOAA Weather Radio with a tone-alert feature to keep you informed
+a NOAA Weather Radio with a tone-alert feature to keep

 will automatically alert you when a watch or warning is issued.

-If planning a trip or extended period of time outdoors, listen to the
+planning a trip or extended period of time outdoors,

 it easier to deal with severe weather if it occurs.